 The estate is open to the public from dawn to dusk throughout the year, and is easily accessible by foot, bike, or public transport.
 A limited number of car parking spaces are available.

 All our facilities are managed by a set of rules and regulations which can be downloaded using the link on the right.

 Please use the 'contact us' box if you have any questions.
-For more information, see 'download' and 'other useful websites'.
+For more information, related articles', 'download' and 'other useful websites'.